Liturgies

 Sacrament of Baptism

-Baptisms are normally held on alternate Sundays at 1.00pm in St. Patricks Church but may vary over the summer months.
+Baptisms are normally held at 5.00pm on Friday evenings and at 5.30pm Saturday evenings in St. Patrick’s Church.
 Before making family arrangements please check with Parish Office for available dates.

 A child can have either a godmother or godfather or both.
 A godparent should be a practising Catholic (at least 17 years of age), mature, trustworthy and responsible.
 At the request of the parents, a baptised and believing Christian not belonging to the Catholic Church may act as a Christian witness along with a Catholic godparent.